ghuong/group-chat-client/README.md

 3. Run `npm install` inside each of the server and client projects' folders

 4. Run `npm start` in each of the server and client projects' folders in two different terminals, and visit http://localhost:3000 to view the React web app.

+The chatroom functionality should work.
+To test this, open the app in two or more tabs, join the same chatroom, and send messages.

 ## `useChat` custom hook